d3v-t00Lz/python-template/README.md

   dependencies within your own package, useful when packaging for Linux distros that do not have all of the required dependencies / versions available in the OS package manager
+- `Makefile`: Many development and build tasks are automated using the `make` command.
+See the `Makefile` source code for details.
 - Advanced packaging for
   - AppImage (one-file desktop and CLI portable executables for all Linux distributions)